amethon/www/_reflections/journal2.md

 As the day wore on and our air supply began to dwindle, we reluctantly began our ascent back to the surface.
 But even as we returned to the relative safety and familiarity of the surface, I knew that this journey had changed me in ways I could not yet fully understand.
 I was grateful to have had the opportunity to experience such a breathtaking and awe-inspiring adventure, and to have had the skilled and knowledgeable Dr. Hernandez by my side throughout it all.

 The highlight of the evening was a visit to the galley, where I had the pleasure of observing the culinary skills of M. Marcel Bouchard, the chief cook of the vessel.
 He is a skilled and experienced chef, with a deep understanding of the challenges and opportunities of cooking on a research vessel.
-As I watched him prepare a variety of delicious dishes, I was struck by his attention to detail and his ability to create nourishing and flavorful meals in a challenging environment.
+As I watched him prepare a variety of delicious dishes, I was struck by his attention to detail and his ability to create nourishing and flavorful meals despite the difficult conditions on board the ship.

 As I close my journal for the evening, I am consumed by a sense of wonder and excitement for what the future holds.
 Who knows what incredible discoveries and adventures await us in the depths of Abyssopelagia?
 Only time will tell.